Join us for Worship on Sundays

 Your Arrival

-We are now worshiping in person and online in a hybrid worship format.
 We hope you’ll join us on Sunday either in person or online.
-Use the Zoom link to gather with us virtually.
-Zoom Worship Information
+Access Sunday morning resources (including Zoom links) here: Worship Information

 Brown Memorial does not have a parking lot but ample street parking is available surrounding the church and parking/shuttle service is provided to and from nearby Mt.
 Royal Elementary School.
 Get directions and more information about parking/shuttle service.

 For those in need of hearing assistance, we provide devices to amplify the spoken word.
-Inform a greeter, and they can easily hand you a device.
+Inform a usher, and they can easily hand you a device.

 Accessibility

-Read more about recent improvements to the accessibility and usability of Brown Memorial’s Sanctuary, Fellowship Hall and Assembly Room.
+Read more about accessibility and usability of Brown Memorial’s Sanctuary, Fellowship Hall and Assembly Room.

 Our Worship Service